Velko/8-bit-CPU/README.md

 After watching [series of videos][eater-net-8bit] by Ben Eater building an 8-bit computer from scratch, I was hooked.
 Various thoughts for improvements and experiments was running through my mind.
 But first I have to build one.
 Improvements will come later.
+Whom am I kidding?
+I'll never be able to build an exact replica, I'll incorporate improvements as I go.

 In contrast to Ben, I'm not that crazy about building the whole thing on breadboards.
 PCBs are fine, I like them, but building the whole thing on single board takes away the flexibility.
 So the plan is